kaihg/one-max/README.md

 ### Genetic Algorithm
 With population, crossover rate, mutation rate, it will find the fitness one.
+However, it is not fast as Hill Climbing.

 ## Versions
 ### ExhaustionSearch (2018/3/16)